-The largest cooperative independent agricultural cooperatives in Illinois, The Equity offers a broad range of products to fulfill our customers needs:
+The largest independent agricultural cooperative in Illinois, The Equity offers a broad range of products to fulfill our customers needs.

 The History of The Equity – Leading The Way

 In 1919, a group of forward thinking farmers saw that by joining together in a group, the group would have greater buying power than each farmer had individually.
 The original charter of Effingham Equity Cooperative Union Exchange listed 53 members.

 The group incorporated in 1921 with 56 stockholders.
 The first Board of Directors consisted of John Diehl, William.
 Wagner, Henry Fuesting, Joseph Vahling and William Soltwedel.
 The manager was John Mueller, who was paid a salary of $100 per month.
 The first stock, issued at $100 per share par value, entitled the holder to be a full member eligible for refunds.
 Refunds earned were applied toward the purchase of stock for new members.
 Today, The Equity stock costs $25 with an approved application.

 Effingham Equity began by using the Pennsylvania (now CSX) rail siding across from the old Pevely Dairy (now Dairy Farmers of America) as a base of operations.
 A warehouse was built to store the products brought in by rail, such as corn, coal, hay, and feed ingredients.